Heritage Found, a short story

 Where was it?
 Where was the heirloom locket?
 She hadn't meant to be here, off the beaten path.
 She hadn't meant to go down a nearly over-grown path leading away from the cemetery.

-She looked up and saw an elderly woman dressed in an elegant Prussian blue dress.
+She looked up and saw an elderly woman dressed in an elegant Prussian blue dress, something that would have fit in if part of a picture of Tsarist Russia.
 The woman gestured toward a copse of evergreens which Ryssa had not noticed before.
 Ryssa walked slowly towards it, then stepped in.

 Her eyes took a moment to adjust to the shadows.
 She saw a gravestone marked "Ryssa Valdoon".
 It was her maternal grandmother's grave!
 And above it, beside an overgrown grave, was her locket.